H2CO3/Sparkling/README.md

    lot of languages inherit some of C's design patterns, especially syntax.
  - **Lua.** Being small, compact, fast and embeddable was a primary goal while I have been designing Sparkling.
-In addition, having a separate operator for concatenation is *just inevitable.* Furthermore, making a strict distinction between arrays and dictionaries is something I always wanted to avoid, and Lua confirmed that it's a viable concept in production.
+In addition, having a separate operator for concatenation is *just inevitable.*
  - **Python.** Python has dynamic *and* strong typing.
 That's good because it's convenient and safe at the same time.
 Following this pattern, Sparkling has a strict strong type sytem, but variables don't have types, only values do,